 A high tensile material to withstand braking forces.
 Xometry manufactured the brake housings out of evenly cut Aluminum 6061-T6.

-Pictured above: an assembled brake along with the five other brake frames that Xometry manufactured
+An assembled brake along with the five other brake frames that Xometry manufactured

 When Dr. Bensky received the parts two weeks after ordering, he sent an image in the team’s group chat.
 There was an ecstatic flurry of hearts.
 “We were approaching our deadline and you guys got us the parts in much less time than we anticipated,” says Albright.
 Then, when Albright went into the lab to work on the brake assembly, he says it was almost too easy.